 It also provided my first ever movie nude scene because we had a free month of HBO.

-That and horny pre-pubecent boy neighbors who stayed up late to watch it and told every gory detail.
-So of course I needed to see for myself because I have been a fact checker since way back.
+That and horny pre-pubescent boy neighbors who stayed up late to watch it and told every gory detail.
+So, of course, I needed to see for myself because I have been a fact checker since way back.

 This post could also be titled: